k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 # Cassandra Keyspaces for Fabric

 Fabric uses the Cassandra DB as a storage layer and also as a Fabric application management database.

-Fabric creates several keyspaces for its operation.
-Each Fabric keyspace starts with a **k2** and each deployed LU creates the following additional Cassandra keyspace: **k2view_[LU Name]**.
-For example: k2view_customer.
+Fabric creates several keyspaces for its operation:
+-  Each Fabric keyspace starts with a **k2**.
+-  Each deployed LU creates the following additional Cassandra keyspace: **k2view_[LU Name**.
+For example: **k2view_customer**.

 **Notes:**